ctrl-exec - Installation and Operations

 ctrl-exec-agent serve

-6. Verify from the ctrl-exec
+6. Verify from the dispatcher

 On the agent host, confirm the agent is listening and enforcing policy correctly with a loopback test: